Can diabetics eat sweet potatoes? Absolutely!

 There is a great deal of confusion about whether or not people with diabetes can include sweet potatoes in their diet.
 Before including any foods in to your diabetic eating plan, consult your healthcare professional.

 Plus, sweet potatoes contain virtually no fat and are low in calories.
 A medium baked sweet potato eaten with the skin is a mere 103 calories, about the same as half a cup of brown rice.

 And there might be even more reason for diabetics to include sweet potatoes in to their eating plans.
 Research has found these root veggies may play a role in stabilizing or lowering blood sugar, due to their low glycemic index.
 Foods low on the glycemic index break down more slowly in the body, which may produce fewer fluctuations in blood glucose and insulin levels.

 To get the most bang for your bite in terms of the glycemic index, follow these tips:

-- For a low to medium glycemic index, eat sweet potatoes cooked with the skins on or raw, such as in a slaw.
+- For a low to medium glycemic index, eat sweet potatoes cooked, including the skin.

 Searching for Diabetic Sweet Potato Recipes?
 Here’s a few!
 Visit our recipe page for more.